Categories: Blogs, EPP, EPS

 Automotive Components

 EPP is transforming the automotive industry.
-It is an essential material for energy-absorbing bumpers, seating components, door panels and many more parts.
-These components enhance the safety of vehicles and make them more fuel-efficient as they reduce the overall weight of the vehicles.
+It is an essential solution for energy-absorbing bumpers, seating components, door panels and many more parts.

 Industrial Dunnage